sthephanyr15/Parcial2Front/README.md

 # Juego del 15
 ### Description
-Developed a game using Vanilla, Javascript, HTML, CSS.
+Developed a game using Vanilla, Javascript, HTML and CSS.

 ## Instructions
 1. Clone the repository